RamanGodun/firebase-with-BLoC-or-CUBIT/README.md

 This app demonstrates a robust authentication flow using **Firebase Auth** + **Cloud Firestore**, structured using **Clean Architecture**, scalable **BLoC/Cubit** state management, and **GoRouter** for declarative navigation.

-The codebase simulates a real-world setup to validate **Flutter engineering skills** through modularity, maintainability, and production-level conventions.

 ---

 ## 🔥 Features